marcransome/pond/man/pond.md

 **-s**, **\--silent**

-:   Silence confirmation prompt (automatically accept)
+:   Silence confirmation prompt (this option is inferred when using **pond** in the context of a pipeline)

 **list**
 --------